Mixed property market in US Virgin Islands

 St Thomas is the most developed of the US Virgin Islands.
 St Thomas’ capital, Charlotte Amalie, is the commercial center of the territory.
 Every year, more than a million cruise passengers alight in the harbor to tour the towns and indulge in duty-free shopping.

-No figures are yet available for 2015, but the economy remains weak.
-In January 2015, the overall unemployment rate in the U.S. Virgin Islands stood at 11.6%, down from 12.1% in the previous year, according to the USVI Bureau of Economic Research.
-In St. Croix, the jobless rate fell to 12% from 13.6% over the same period.
-In contrast, in St. Thomas/St. John, the jobless rate rose to 11.2%, from 10.7%.
+In July 2018, the overall unemployment rate in the U.S. Virgin Islands stood at 9.2%, slightly down from 10% in the previous year, according to the USVI Bureau of Economic Research.
+In St. Croix, the jobless rate fell to 8.9% from 11.3% over the same period.
+In contrast, in St. Thomas/St. John, the jobless rate slightly rose to 9.4%, from 9.1%.